IviriusCommunity/Rebound/.github/README.md

 **Modernizing Windows 11 the right way.** Rebound is a comprehensive enhancement project designed to modernize Windows 11 by replacing legacy Win32 applications with consistent, native WinUI 3 alternatives.
 It delivers a unified experience without modifying system files, ensuring proper stability, compatibility, and security.

+> [!WARNING]
+> The project is still in its early stages of development and the `ALPHA` versions are considered unstable.
+A Developer Preview version will be released soon with major improvements.

 ---

 ## 🤔 General Information